BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

     +----------------------------+------------------------------------------------------------------------------------+
     | Title                      | Displays the title of the alert.
     +----------------------------+------------------------------------------------------------------------------------+
-    | Incident Creation status   | Displays whether the incident for corresponding alert has been created.
+    | Incident Creation          | Displays whether the incident for corresponding alert has been created.
     +----------------------------+------------------------------------------------------------------------------------+
-    | Date Created               | Displays the created date and time of the alert.
+    | Created                    | Displays the created date and time of the alert.
     +----------------------------+------------------------------------------------------------------------------------+
     | Service                    | Displays the name of the service where the alert occurred.
     +----------------------------+------------------------------------------------------------------------------------+